-Sweden’s Healthy Nordic Diet also appears to offer some protection.
+Sweden’s Healthy Nordic Diet also seems to offer some protection.
 Researchers from Stockholm’s Karolinska Institutet reported that in a group of 2,223 seniors those who followed the Nordic diet had better brain health than the rest.
-The Healthy Nordic Diet is similar to the Mediterranean diet in that it emphasizes whole grains, berries and other fruits; non-root vegetables; fatty fish such as salmon, mackerel, and herring; and legumes (beans and peas) and limits processed foods, sweets and red meat but relies on canola oil instead of olive oil.
+This diet is similar to the Mediterranean diet in that it emphasizes whole grains, berries and other fruits; non-root vegetables; fatty fish and legumes (beans and peas) and limits processed foods, sweets and red meat but relies on canola oil instead of olive oil.

-A diet that doesn’t seem to do the brain any good is one that includes processed foods, sweets and fried and fatty foods.
-Researchers from Columbia University in New York City presented findings linking this way of eating to premature signs of brain aging, including smaller brain volume.
-They reached these conclusions after reviewing MRI brain scans of 330 cognitively normal seniors (average age 80).
-The team linked the brain changes seen on the scans to inflammatory damage.
+A diet with the opposite effect is one heavy in processed foods, sweets and fried and fatty foods.
+Columbia University researchers linked this way of eating to premature signs of brain aging after reviewing MRI brain scans of 330 cognitively normal seniors (average age 80).

-My anti-inflammatory diet is similar to the Mediterranean diet in its emphasis on high quality fresh fruits and vegetables, olive oil, some dairy products, fish and vegetable rather than animal protein.
-I believe an anti-inflammatory diet is even more effective than the Mediterranean diet at moderating inflammation.
+My anti-inflammatory diet is similar to the Mediterranean diet in its emphasis on high-quality fresh fruits and vegetables, olive oil, some dairy products, and fish.
+I believe it is even more effective at moderating inflammation.

 Andrew Weil, M.D.